Cædwalla: Sources

 A major source for West Saxon events is the Ecclesiastical History of the English People, written about 731 by Bede, a Northumbrian monk and chronicler.
-Bede received a good deal of information relating to Cædwalla from Bishop Daniel of Winchester; Bede's interest was primarily in the Christianization of the West Saxons, but in relating the history of the church he sheds much light on the West Saxons and on Cædwalla.
+Bede received a good deal of information relating to Cædwalla from Bishop Daniel of Winchester; Bede's interest was primarily in the Christianisation of the West Saxons, but in relating the history of the church he sheds much light on the West Saxons and Cædwalla.
 The contemporary Vita Sancti Wilfrithi or Life of St Wilfrid (by Stephen of Ripon, but often misattributed to Eddius Stephanus) also mentions Cædwalla.
 Another useful source is the Anglo-Saxon Chronicle, a set of annals assembled in Wessex in the late 9th-century, probably at the direction of King Alfred the Great.
 Associated with the Chronicle is a list of kings and their reigns, known as the West Saxon Genealogical Regnal List.
 There are also six surviving charters, though some are of doubtful authenticity.
-Charters were documents drawn up to record grants of land by kings to their followers or to the church, and provide some of the earliest documentary sources in England.
+Charters were documents drawn up to record grants of land by kings to their followers or to the church and provide some of the earliest documentary sources in England.

 West Saxon territory in the 680s

 In the late 7th century, the West Saxons occupied an area in the west of southern England, though the exact boundaries are difficult to define.
 To their west was the native British kingdom of Dumnonia, in what is now Devon and Cornwall.
 To the north were the Mercians, whose king, Wulfhere, had dominated southern England during his reign.
 In 674 he was succeeded by his brother, Æthelred, who was less militarily active than Wulfhere had been along the frontier with Wessex, though the West Saxons did not recover the territorial gains Wulfhere had made.
 To the southeast was the kingdom of the South Saxons, in what is now Sussex; and to the east were the East Saxons, who controlled London.

 Not all the locations named in the Chronicle can be identified, but it is apparent that the West Saxons were fighting in north Somerset, south Gloucestershire, and north Wiltshire, against both British and Mercian opposition.
 To the west and south, evidence of the extent of West Saxon influence is provided by the fact that Cenwalh, who reigned from 642 to 673, is remembered as the first Saxon patron of Sherborne Abbey, in Dorset; similarly, Centwine (676–685) is the first Saxon patron of Glastonbury Abbey, in Somerset.
-Evidently these monasteries were in West Saxon territory by then.
+Evidently, these monasteries were in West Saxon territory by then.
 Exeter, to the west, in Devon, was under West Saxon control by 680, since Boniface was educated there at about that time.